Reviews You Can Rely On

 sandals womens - the ecco yucatan has pretty good traction that feels a bit like...

 The Ecco Yucatan has pretty good traction that feels a bit like traversing the world in sneakers.
+Credit: Maggie Nichols

 The Teva Tirra has fairly good traction during normal strides, though the edges of the sole are smooth, offering minimal grip in trickier situations.
-Both the Teva Original and Luna Mono have slightly above-average traction abilities due to the exaggerated patterns on the soles.
+Both the Teva Original, Keen Uneek, and Luna Mono have slightly above-average traction abilities due to the exaggerated patterns on the soles.
 However, they have flat, lightly textured footbeds that won't keep your foot from sliding around, particularly when sweaty or wet.
 The Keen Whisper provides about the same level of traction as an average pair of sneakers.
 However, sweaty feet slide inside these not-very-breathable shoes when worn without socks.

-Out of our casual lineup, Birkenstock Arizona and Birkenstock Mayari aren't built like a hiking sandal, but their traction holds up surprisingly well for everyday wear.
+The Birkenstock Arizona and Birkenstock Mayari aren't built like hiking sandals, but their traction holds up surprisingly well for everyday wear.
 The EVA outsole features a simple wave-pattern tread that provides a decent grip on dry pavement, wood floors, and even light gravel.

 sandals womens - the birkenstock tread pattern is not made for slick or technical...